jMetal/jMetal/docs/autoconfiguration.rst

 and mutation) and using ranking and crowding in the replacement step can be considered as a variant of NSGA-II.

-The components and parameters of NSGA-II that can be tuned are included in this table:
+The components and parameters of NSGA-II (i.e., the parameter space) that can be tuned are included in this table:

 +---------------------------------------+-----------------------------------------------------+
 | Parameter name                        | Allowed values                                      |